• Skip to primary navigation

 Below are other reliable sources of practice tests:

 If you are practising all week, you should only be really doing 1 or 2 practice tests.
-In other words, they should be a very small, but important, part of your preparation.
+In other words, they should be a very small but important part of your preparation.

 10. Get Your Speaking and Writing Assessed

-It is very important that you get a qualified teacher to assess your speaking and writing.
+You must get a qualified teacher to assess your speaking and writing.
 They will be able to tell you your current level, but more importantly, they will be able to tell you what your weaknesses are.

 The most effective strategy for IELTS preparation is to find out your weaknesses, go away and work on them and then come back and have your work assessed by an experienced IELTS teacher.
-They can then tell you if you have improved or not and then advise you on what to focus on next.
+They can then tell you if you have improved and advise you on what to focus on next.

 How will I know that I’m ready for the IELTS exam?